About this series of articles

 Duties of trustees

 One of the most important duties of a trustee is to balance the interests of the life tenant in the income of the trust and the ultimate beneficiaries for capital.
 They must do this in accordance with the powers and instructions given to them under the terms of the trust (in the will).
 You hope they will also take careful note of the letter of intent which you have drawn and left for them with your will.
-Read this article for more information about trusts.
+We have more information about will trusts.

 The Trustee Act 2000 sets tight limits on what a trustee may or may not do in the management of a trust fund.
 That is to protect beneficiaries, particularly in circumstances that arise by operation of law rather than by will.
 However, when you make a will, you appoint executors and trustees who are well known to you.
 They are most likely beneficiaries too.
 So they need to be able to manage the money you leave in the best interests of the family - as you would wish.